balajipramesh/west-elm-frontend/README.md

 # Deployment

-The project web-page runs directly from a local browser (Latest Chrome, Firefox, IE??) by launching the `product-list.html` inside the `src` directory
+The project web-page runs directly from a local browser (Latest Chrome, Firefox, IE Edge) by launching the `product-list.html` inside the `src` directory

 # Testing Requirements